tailhook/vagga/docs/commands.rst

 .. opt:: accepts-arguments

    Denotes whether command accepts additional arguments.
 Defaults to:

    - ``false`` for a shell command line (if ``run`` is a string);
    - ``true`` if command is an executable (if ``run`` is a list).

    NB: If command is a shell command line - even if it's composed of only one call to an executable -, arguments are given to its executing context, not appended to it.

 .. opt:: environ

    The mapping of environment to pass to command.
 This overrides environment specified in container on value by value basis.

+.. opt:: volumes

+   The mapping of mount points to the definition of volume.
+Allows to mount some additional filesystems inside the container.
+See :ref:`volumes` for more info.

+   The volumes defined here override `volumes` specified in the container definition (each volume name is considered separately).

+   .. note:: You must create a folder for each volume.
+See
+      :ref:`build_commands` for documentation.

 .. opt:: pid1mode